Mark-Noble/FTeik-Eikonal-Solver/README.md

            the same as in Podvin and Lecomte algorithm.

  **NOTE 2**: In order to get accurate traveltimes, all real numbers (scalars and arrays)
-           must be decalred in double precision.
+           must be declared in double precision.

 - integer*4 - nz,nx,ny : Dimensions of the time field array tt
                       in 2D tt(nz,nx) or in 3D tt(nz,nx,ny)